rwdevlead/terraform-codespaces/labs/lab_12_managing_resource_lifecycle_using_lifecyle/GITHUB/github.md

   description = "Examples of lifecycle configurations used" value = {
-    "prevent_destroy" = "Repository protected from accidental deletion" "ignore_changes" = "Team description and repository branch changes are ignored" }
+    "prevent_destroy" = "Repository protected from accidental deletion" "ignore_changes" = "Issue color and repository branch changes are ignored" }
 }
 ```